Turtlepaw/form-json-builder/README.md

 <hr />

-> Modals are kinda like Google Forms but in Discord, cool, right?
+> Modals are kinda like Google Forms but in Discord.

 </details>
 <details>